aneeshdurg/what_is_a_filesystem/_pages/5-inodes.md

     await fs_2.ioctl(file, IOCTL_SELECT_INODE);
 })();
 </script>

+When reading from this non-contiguous file, the `read` command will give us access to a stream of data and will create the illusion that the file is one continous entity by seamlessly (ignoring disk performance) concatenating the data from one block with the data from the next block.
+We'll provide a in-depth example of how reads/writes work in the next section.

 Let's take a closer look at how we're keeping track of block indicies in the inode.
 From the diagram above you can see that every inode occupies a fixed amount of space.